tjeufoolen/Codewars/README.md

 # Codewars

-A collection of all my Kattis solutions over the past years
+A collection of all my Codewars solutions over the past years

 ## Introduction